Mother of two tried to talk down London terrorists

 Around 250 supporters of the extreme right-wing English Defence League (EDL) gathered in Woolwich and clashed with police just hours after the incident.

 British Prime Minister David Cameron is to chair a Cobra emergency response committee later as counter-terrorism police investigate the attack.
-He cut short his visit to Paris on Friday to fly back to London to chair the meeting, which will be attended by politicians, the UK's most senior police officer and the new head of MI5.
+He cut short his visit to Paris yesterday to fly back to London to chair the meeting, which will be attended by politicians, the UK`s most senior police officer and the new head of MI5.

 Cameron said Britain has faced "these sort of attacks", adding: "We will never buckle in the face of them.
 People across Britain, people in every community, I believe, will utterly condemn this attack."

 Security has been increased at barracks across London and armed forces personnel based in London and elsewhere have been told to be more vigilant.

 Meanwhile, two men have been arrested after separate attacks on mosques.
 A 43-year-old was held in custody on Wednesday night suspected of attempted arson after reportedly walking into a mosque holding a knife in Braintree, Essex.

 Another man was arrested in Gillingham on suspicion of racially aggravated criminal damage.